kvutien/Project-Machu-Picchu-2020/Pepito/README.md

 * [https://github.com/keep-network/random-avatar](https://github.com/keep-network/random-avatar): using avataar to illustrate its own blockchain secure random number generator

-# Specifications of the dApp
+# ConsenSys Specifications of the dApp
 ## Smart contract
 * (**done**) Be a Truffle project
 * Have a smart contract(s) commented according to the specs which: